 At the clinic, students interview clients in order to pre-screen the clients for eligibility and assist eligible clients to complete the CQE petition.
 The student interviews the client about convictions, work history and references.
 The student uses this information to complete the online CQE application.

 Volunteer law students staff the CQE clinic.
 Each volunteer receives training on the CQE application process.
 Both the training and clinic count as pro bono of limited means’ hours.
-If you are a law student interested in additional information or would like to volunteer please contact Professor Joann Sahl, email@example.com or Alecia Bencze at firstname.lastname@example.org.
+If you are a law student interested in additional information or would like to volunteer please contact Professor Joann Sahl, firstname.lastname@example.org or Sarah Wetzel at email@example.com.

 For more information, including what is needed for the clinic, click here for the CQE page.